-[literary history] does not rely on any concept of literature, because it is completely in the service of a teaching of literature [...] that aims [...] to define and spread a mythology and ideology that happen to be Republican and patriotic ones.
-This is because literary history is above all else an ideology (the idea of a national literature) [...].
-Faced with what is given for obvious and self-evident - national literature and literary history - there is no other option but to relativize things, which is to say to historicize them.15
+[literary history] does not rely on any concept of literature, because it is completely in the service of the teaching of literature [...] aiming [...] to define and to spread a mythology and an ideology that happen to be Republican and patriotic ones.
+This is because literary history is above all else an ideology (the idea of a national literature), and an ideology must first of all be approached historically.
+Faced with what is given for obvious and self-evident - national literature and literary history - there is no other option but to relativize things, which is to say to historicize them.
+15

 The uncompromising nature of the critique is clear.
 Compagnon identifies literary history as 'above all else an ideology', one whose pretentions to scientific status and to the attendant respectability in the new Republican society ultimately cannot hide the fact that it has been invented.
 The aim of Compagnon's book is to make this case and it does so exhaustively.
 However, it also poses the question of how we view the previous rhetorical system.
 Rhetoric's set of predefined pathways might be seen to represent accumulated cultural knowledge.
 This would enable pupils in this system to avoid the trap of individualism, to avoid having to reinvent the wheel.
-The sheer weight of tradition having carved out these forms or pathways, they would have become ever more subtle.
+The sheer weight of tradition having carved out these forms or pathways, they would have become ever more subtle and finely-tuned.
 And in their very constraint, there might be a second-order freedom to be found, insofar as the individual is not responsible for creation from scratch, merely for rearrangement and adaptation.

 Such, in any case, would be the argument to be made in favour of rhetoric proceeding from a reading of Humeau and Compagnon.
 But even if this argument is not adopted, their work is valuable in providing a framework for - and a resistance to - the desire for literature to be historical, situated, defined externally by society without having any right to speak back to that society.
-They also provide greater detail on Barthes's sketched-out thesis of the death of rhetorical literature in the nineteenth century.
-But if it seems reasonable to state that Barthes is operating in the space opened up in turn by post-literary-historical thinking - or, as it were, by a post-post-rhetorical thinking - how precisely does he move within this space?
+They also provide greater detail on the Barthes's sketched-out thesis of the strange death of rhetorical literature in the 19th Century.
+But if it seems reasonable to state that Barthes is operating in the space opened up in turn by post-literary-historical thinking - or, as it were, by a post-post-rhetorical thinking -, how precisely does he move within this space?